-If you are gone for too long, it may too late for you to help or return in time to aid and care for the chinchilla before an injury can worsen.
+If you are gone for too long and have your chinchilla home alone, it may too late for you to help or return in time to aid and care for the chinchilla before an injury can worsen.

 This is another good reason to have someone check on your chinchilla if you are going to be gone for more than a day or two.

 Leave Additional Directions for Your Pet-Sitter or Emergency Care Giver

 Another very smart path you can take is leaving all the important information handy for your caregiver or pet-sitter.

 You can detail and teach them how to feed the chinchilla.